So... I've decided to move to Word Press....

 Procedure:

-2) Put the cabbage into a big bowl, sprinkle the salt onto the cabbage.
+1) Cut the cabbage into small pieces.
+(OR just leave the leaves as they are.
+There are many different ways.)2) Put the cabbage into a big bowl, sprinkle the salt onto the cabbage.
 Mix the cabbage and the salt together until the cabbage leaves are soft.
 I think I left the cabbage in the big bowl for roughly an hour.

 3) Wash away the salt from the cabbage leaves.
 Taste the cabbage leaves (the acutal leaf part) and see if it’s still salty.
 Keep washing (or soak the cabbage in cold water) the leaves until it’s not salty.
 And then air dry the cabbage for about 2 hours.